 - P1.
 Improve your fitness: over a 4 week period complete a run or walk of at least 40km or cycle 80km.
 Show a map of your route.
 Include a table that shows the dates you exercised and the distances you covered. - P2.
-Explore the outdoors: with a family member or family friend complete an overnight tramp or a challenging walk such as part of the Hillary Track in the Waitakeres (walk to be at least 4 hours).
+Explore the outdoors: with a family member or family friend complete an overnight tramp or a challenging walk (walk to be at least 4 hours).
 Take photos and write a brief report - P3.
 Compete in a sport for an entire season (eg basketball, tennis, cricket, netball, athletics, soccer) - P4.
 Improve your swimming skills: join a swim school or surf life saving club for at least one term show how your swimming skills have improved. - P5.
 Undertake and compete in an endurance event eg a triathlon, duathlon, cycle race etc - P6.
 Design your own challenge ONLY AFTER discussing your idea with your teacher terms THREE and FOUR only - P7.
 Visit a significant māori site eg pā site at Maungakiekie (One Tree Hill).
 Research why it is significant and / or of historical importance